What Is Yum Woon Sen?

 Can I make Yum Woon Sen without shrimp?

 Yes.
-Ground pork alone works well — increase the amount slightly to compensate.
+Ground pork alone works well.
 Tofu, pressed and cubed, is a vegetarian option.
-The dried shrimp, if using a vegetarian version, can be replaced with a small amount of roasted peanuts for a similar savory depth.
-The salad is flexible in its protein — the noodles and the dressing are the constant.
+The dried shrimp can be replaced with a small amount of roasted peanuts for a similar savory depth.
+The salad is flexible in its protein.
+The noodles and the dressing are the constant.

 How long does Yum Woon Sen keep?

 It is best eaten the day it is made.
-The glass noodles continue to absorb the dressing as the salad sits — by the next day they will be softer and the dressing less bright.
-If you must store it, refrigerate the dressed salad and bring to room temperature before eating.
-Add a squeeze of fresh lime before serving from refrigeration — the lime brightness fades overnight and a fresh squeeze restores it.
+The glass noodles continue to absorb the dressing as the salad sits, and by the next day they will be softer and the dressing less bright.
+If you must store it, refrigerate and bring to room temperature before eating.
+Add a squeeze of fresh lime before serving from refrigeration.

 FLAVOR PROFILE